-Recently at the dog park, the topic of dog blindness due to cataracts came up.
+Recently at the dog park, the topic of cataracts in dogs surgery and dog blindness came up.
 Dog parents and walkers at the park were surprised that cataract surgery was an option for dogs as it is for humans.
-I think it's fantastic that there is an option of cataract surgery for dogs, but it is appears many do not know about this.
+I think it’s fantastic that there is an option of cataract surgery for dogs, but it appears many do not know about this.

 One of my best friends needed to get cataract surgery for his dog (Jake), so I did a little Q&A session with him for the scoop on this procedure:

 At what point did you (or the vet) determine Jake really couldn’t see properly and needed dog cataract surgery?

 We noticed that Jake was having a little bit of trouble on his walks and he didn’t notice he was about to walk into the lower branches on a hedge.